 The Promise reflects the voices of everyone who contributed to the Care Review and outlines what Scotland must do to ensure its most vulnerable children feel loved and have the childhood they deserve.
-It states that the HSCP and all its partners are corporate parents and have statutory duties to fulfil through this role.
 It identifies five foundations that must be central to plans and priorities for children and families: voice, care, people, scaffolding and family.

 The HSCP is committed to ensuring The Promise shapes future planning, strengthening what we do well and making the necessary fundamental changes.
-This commitment is a key component of the work of the East Dunbartonshire Delivering for Children and Young People Partnership.
+This commitment is a key component of the work of the East Dunbartonshire

+Delivering for Children and Young People Partnership.
 The Promise Scotland envisages the work of change to take place over a 10 year period.